Rugged computers for public works

 Keeping costs in check

-In addition to needing rugged devices to withstand the elements, public works departments always have another factor to consider: the need to keep costs in line.
-Return on Investment (ROI) is particularly important for communities, which are accountable to the public for what they spend.
-That’s another reason so many public works teams have turned to rugged mobile devices; they tend to be much more durable – and longer-lasting – than standard mobile devices.
-Research from IDC backs this up; according to a recent report, organizations can achieve ROI for rugged notebooks within two years, and for rugged tablets and smartphones after just one year.
+While benefiting from the benefits of rugged devices, public works departments also have to responsibly manage public money.
+Return on Investment (ROI) is another reason so many public works teams have turned to rugged mobile devices; since they tend to be much more durable than standard mobile devices.
+Research shows that organizations can achieve ROI for rugged notebooks and rugged tablets much faster than with consumer-grade devices.